 Although Scolardi does teach day trading — often in quick, in-and-out “scalp” trades — what sets him apart from other trading gurus is his experience as a swing trader.
-Swing traders hold stocks longer than one day, but still short term, often a few days or weeks.
+Swing traders hold stocks longer than one day, but still a short term (often a few days or weeks).

 Your likelihood of success as a day or swing trader depends on the quality of your information.
 Timely, accurate information makes profit possible for traders; without it, beating the market is next to impossible.

 But beyond up-to-the-second financial alerts, traders and long-term investors alike also need help narrowing the field from thousands of stocks to a handful.
 That’s where stock picking services come in handy.

 And, of course, they help in providing education.
 Trading or investing in individual stocks isn’t passive and easy like index fund investing.
 It requires deep knowledge and skill, and good stock picking services provide not just alerts and watchlists but a replicable system that any trader or investor can follow.